-In 2018, business development in terms of revenue met our expectations.
-Forecast earnings was not achieved on account of the incident in Brazil.
+In 2018, business development in terms of revenue and results met our expectations.

 Our long-term growth is made possible by our global presence, our expertise in our core business and the innovative services we offer.
-Despite negative currency effects and the disposal of some fully consolidated subsidiaries, we achieved the projected revenue target of \notin 2.5 billion through the organic growth of our existing entities alone.
+Despite negative currency effects, and although we sold some fully consolidated subsidiaries, we achieved the projected revenue target of & 2.5 billion through the organic growth of our existing entities alone.